 Project Of The Week – Harvey Nichols, Knightsbridge

-This week’s instalment of the #SBIDinspire series features an insightful and gallery-esque re-imagination of interior design and visual merchandising for high-end retail spaces.
+This week’s instalment of the #SBIDinspire interior design series features an insightful and gallery-esque re-imagination of interior design and visual merchandising for high-end retail spaces.
 Portview Fit-Out was assigned with the task of implementing the new flagship store design for Harvey Nichols in Knightsbridge.

 Harvey Nichols is one of the world’s leading luxury retailers, renowned for its exclusive edit of the most prestigious brands across womenswear, menswear, accessories, beauty, food and wine.
 In 2015, an ambitious overhaul of the iconic flagship store in London’s Knightsbridge began with the Menswear department and in 2016, the Beauty department.
-Portview Fit-Out transformed the interiors of the two departments to enhance the overall shopping environment for style savvy, London shoppers.
+Portview Fit-Out transformed the interior design of the two departments to enhance the overall shopping environment for style savvy, London shoppers.
 The Menswear department moved away from the traditional shop-in-shop format to become a collection of specialised boutiques where rooms are treated as a gallery of installations.
 The Beauty lounge features 221 brands and includes a fragrance space with a selection of over 75 scents.

 Company: Portview, Universal Fit-Out Specialists